 The big draw in this region (for me, at least) is Railay Bay.
 It’s one of those picture perfect beaches you see in Thailand holiday brochures and it looks just as good in real life as it does in the pictures.
 There is accommodation and a sprinkling of shops and restaurants on Railay but it can only be reached by boat so consider how comfortable you are with doing a long-tail boat transfer with all your luggage before arranging to stay there.
 We preferred to visit just for a day and found it was much prettier in the morning before the tide goes out.

 I’m going to state the obvious here and say avoid the main strip on the beach front when it comes to finding restaurants.
-We got a bit desperate on the first day and went for a cute wooden looking place that served what I would call ‘the only bad Pad Thai in Thailand’.
-(Seriously I thought it was impossible to get it wrong in Thailand but it turns out not so – too much sauce and not enough substance kills it.)
+We got a bit desperate on the first day and went for a cute wooden place that served what I would call ‘the only bad Pad Thai in Thailand’.
+(Seriously I thought it was impossible to get it wrong in Thailand but it turns out it’s not – too much sauce and not enough substance kills it.)
 After scouring Foursquare for decent reviews we took a tuk tuk to Boat Noodle Aonang Restaurant the next night and were not disappointed.
 Amazing curry, fresh fruit, cold beer and good service = win.

 There was also a small street food market near our hotel (on the road towards Nopparat Thara Beach) which served great local food all day for a fraction of the restaurant prices.
-There are a few plastic chairs and tables behind the stalls so don’t be afraid to pull up a seat and get stuck in – especially to the mango and sticky rice combination.
+There are a few plastic chairs and tables behind the stalls so don’t be afraid to pull up a seat and get stuck in – especially to the mango and sticky rice.

 There are a couple of bars with live music on the waterfront but we stumbled upon the Reggae Roots Rock Bar after dining at Boat Noodle and this was where we had the best banter.
 Live music from the Thai Bob Marley and fire throwers in the street meant this place was packed all night.
 Staff keep the cold beers coming until you wave a tuk tuk to take you home.

 Luckily we struck gold (or red?) when I came across the Red Ginger Chic Resort, a boutique hotel about 10 minutes walk from the beach.
-We’d booked a regular double room (approx £60 per night) but when we arrived I asked if we could upgrade to a pool access room after seeing pictures of them on Instagram.
-This we were able to do for an extra £20 a night, plus the room was ready for us to check into at 10am in the morning.
+We’d booked a regular double room (approx $65AUD per night) but when we arrived I asked if we could upgrade to a pool access room after seeing pictures of them on Instagram.
+This we were able to do for an extra $40AUD a night and as a little bonus the room was ready for us to check into at 10am in the morning.

 So for the very first time I stayed in a room where it was possible to check in, swim out the door and take up a seat at the pool bar!
 Every day at 3pm the barman would lure us over from the patio with his calls of ‘Happy Hour!
 Buy 1 Get 1 Free’ and when I arrived at just past 4 one day he kindly said, ‘Don’t worry I can be late.
 For you it is still Happy Hour.’
 (Joyous words.)